Greedycell/BS-65.165/README.md

 1. Download the repository by zip or type this into the Terminal: `git clone https://github.com/Greedycell/BS-65.165.git`
 2. Go into Command Prompt or Terminal and type `npm install` to build the server.
 3. Go into Command Prompt or Terminal and type `node .` to start the server.
-4. Now it is finished and you can use my client linked in the releases to connect to your server.
+4. Now it is finished and you can download my [client](https://mega.nz/folder/M7MmDAqS#eVu6QXpFikMXNhDFmvgKeA).

 ## Why does the game have like half the features not working?
 This repository is only for testing purposes or you can take the packet structures and make a whole new server, you need to implement all the packets and logic yourself.